 prepare the millet

-1. Rinse the millet, place in a pan with the water, bring to boil, simmer rapidly for 5 minutes, then reduce heat to low, cover and simmer for 15 minutes or until water has evaporated.
+- Rinse the millet, place it in a pan with the water, bring to a boil, simmer rapidly for 5 minutes, then reduce heat to low, cover, and simmer for 15 minutes or until the water has evaporated.
 Remove from heat; let sit for 10 minutes before removing the lid.
-Measure out 1 cup/180g cooked millet – set aside.
+Measure out 1 cup/180g cooked millet—set aside.

 prepare the almond crumb

-3. In a small bowl place the almonds, sugar, maple syrup and lemon juice, stir to combine and set aside.
+- In a small bowl, combine the almonds, sugar, maple syrup, and lemon juice.
+Stir to combine, then set aside.

 prepare the rhubarb

-4. Unless the rhubarb stalks are very slender, cut them in half lengthwise, then cut the stalks at an angle, two pointing one way and the other two the opposite so that they will fit together in a herringbone pattern.
-Use your pan to do a trial run, cutting to size and arranging your stalks however you like – set aside.
+- Unless the rhubarb stalks are very slender, cut them in half lengthwise.
+Then, cut the stalks at an angle, two pointing one way and the other two the opposite, so they will fit together in a herringbone pattern.
+Use your pan to do a trial run, cutting to size and arranging your stalks however you like—set aside.

 prepare the cake

-5. In a large bowl, whisk together the flour, baking powder and cardamom – set aside.
+- In a large bowl, whisk the flour, baking powder and cardamom – set aside.

-7. Make a well in the centre of the flour mixture and pour in the wet ingredients, stir until well combined – be careful not to over-mix.
+- Make a well in the centre of the flour mixture and pour in the wet ingredients.
+Stir until well combined, being careful not to over-mix.

-8. Spread the batter evenly into the pan and arrange the rhubarb stalks on top.
-Spend a little extra time arranging your rhubarb – this is my favourite part!
-Don’t press the fruit into the batter – just place over the top and let it rest on the surface.
+- Spread the batter evenly into the pan and arrange the rhubarb stalks.
+Spend a little extra time arranging your rhubarb—this is my favourite part!
+Don’t press the fruit into the batter—just place it over the top and let it rest on the surface.

 Serve with a generous dollop of Greek yoghurt or cream and a spoon of rhubarb-vanilla compote.